How The World Economic Forum Is Tackling The Dangers Of Big Tech

 Krieger’s task is to convene all the stakeholders—public officials who regulate technologies, businesspeople who build them, and citizens who use or are affected by them—to craft inclusive, plug-and-play policies that governments or companies can try out.

-Starting last March, with just Sönmez, Krieger, and an office assistant, the Center for the Fourth Industrial Revolution now has three dozen staffers, with plans to hire many more.
+Starting last March, with just Sönmez, Krieger, and an office manager, the Center for the Fourth Industrial Revolution now has three dozen staffers, with plans to hire many more.
 Teams are brainstorming projects in nine technology areas: artificial intelligence, internet of things, blockchain, autonomous vehicles, drones, precision medicine, international e-commerce, and environmental protection.
 Krieger recruited experts from business, government, and nonprofits alike, including Lyft, the U.S. Chamber of Commerce, and the New York City mayor’s office.

-The center has signed on 38 companies and four countries—Rwanda and Japan when it launched last year, and Bahrain and Denmark this week.
+The center has signed on 38 companies and five countries—Rwanda and Japan when it launched last year, and Bahrain, Denmark, and the UK this week.
 (City, state, and regional governments can also join, although none have yet.)
 Governments send staffers to the center for 12- to 18-month fellowships where they work with experts to craft public policies that their country will essentially beta test.
 “In order to partner with us, you have to commit to piloting what we design here at the center, before it even exists,” says Krieger.
 “You have to trust the Forum and our process enough in advance to commit to that.”
 The goal is to have 20 of these projects going at once, and Krieger has gotten many more applicants than that.

 First out of the gate, and just announced at Davos, is Rwanda’s new policy to kickstart a commercial drone industry.
 “Rwanda has been trying to leapfrog into modernity for the last decade,” says Carlton Jones, a Deloitte development consultant who has spent years in the country.
 “They invested heavily in their science and technology programs . . . with hopes of exporting knowledge to the rest of [East Africa],” says Jones, who is not affiliated with the WEF.